Liverpool are rewriting the history books in their pursuit of a first Premier League title.

 When Liverpool reached 61 points from their opening 21 matches, it was the most a team had ever accumulated at that stage in any of Europe's top five leagues.

-They have since extended their record, winning their following four fixtures to rack up 76 points from their first 26 matches.
+They went on to extend their record, winning their following six fixtures to rack up 79 points from their first 27 matches before losing at Watford.

-The Reds' 25-point lead at the top is the biggest ever in English top-flight history.
+Liverpool's 25-point lead is the biggest ever in English top-flight history.

-Liverpool's 4-0 victory over Southampton on 1 February was their 20th consecutive Premier League home win, equalling Man City's record achieved between 2011 and 2012.
+Liverpool's 3-2 victory over West Ham United on 24 February was their 21st consecutive Premier League home win, beating Man City's record of 20, achieved between 2011 and 2012.

-Chelsea, Man Utd and Man City have all managed 18 home wins in a Premier League season.
-Liverpool have won all 13 so far in 2019/20 and can become the first side to win all 19.
+Chelsea, Manchester United and Man City have all managed 18 home wins in a Premier League season.
+Liverpool have won all 15 so far in 2019/20 and can become the first side to win all 19.

-The Reds have won 12 of their 13 matches on the road and are now four away from matching Man City's total of 16 from 2017/18.
+Having won 12 of their 14 matches on the road, Liverpool are four away from matching Man City's total of 16 from 2017/18.
 They have five left away from Anfield.